jtkovacs/jtkovacs.github.io/REFS/TOCS/databases_TOC.md

 - **inaccessibility:** software developers were needed to write queries and integrate data across applications; no ad hoc queries or data processing.

 A database addresses the aforementioned problems because it is **centralized** (reducing redundancy, improving consistency, enabling data integration) and **abstracted** (available as a black box to interface with many different applications; offering an accessible language for ad hoc queries).

-- Object databases c.
-1990s; introduce things like encapsulation and polymorphism, but never became popular or standardized.
-    - Object data model: there are classes and instances of classes.
-Objects have attributes (properties, characteristics, adjectives/nouns) and methods (actions, functions, behaviors, verbs).
-- NoSQL databases: broad umbrella term for technologies that produce a SQL-like UI for non-relational data, often Big Data.
-Better than relational DBs at quick search.

 ### ANSI-SPARC architecture